 Seizing Control of Amputation Anxiety

-Its persistence and duration that measure anxiety.
+Seizing control od amputation anxiety is a force to be reconded with.
+Its persistence and duration measure anxiety.
 You can be anxious about your future and so distraught that you can’t make the most basic plans.
 Fear can be that specific, or it can be generalized with no particular cause.
 It is essential to conceptualize what you are feeling.
 For example, anxiety and a fear of losing control feed on each other, but the symptoms are the same.

 A little anxiety is normal.
 Anxiety disorders are different, though.
 They are a group of mental illnesses, and the distress they cause can keep you from having a successful rehabilitation.
 Panic, fear, and uneasiness are the significant symptoms.
 Insomnia, shortness of breath, and an inability to remain calm are other symptoms that may be present.
 Shortness of breath, heart palpitations, dry mouth, nausea, muscle tension, and dizziness are all feelings of severe anxiety.